 Our social contract begins where there is a patient with an unmet need.
-As we identify needs in our areas of expertise, we are committed to risking billions of dollars to develop life-enhancing innovations.
+As we identify needs in our areas of expertise, we are committed to risking billions of dollars to develop lifeenhancing innovations.
 We will do so in the U.S. and around the world.
 And, we use our Open Science model to access promising inventions that exist outside of Allergan.
 That means rewarding the scientists, start-up companies, academic institutions, investors and partners for the work they have put into the original invention, which becomes part of the cost of developing life enhancing innovations.

 That investment doesn't stop when a drug is first approved by a regulator.
 For many treatments, we invest more money in R&D after regulatory approval than we do before the first regulatory approval.
-For example, while our product Vraylar was recently approved to treat bipolar mania and schizophrenia, we continue to make major investments to study Vraylar for other mental health conditions where it may help people - these include major depressive disorder, bipolar depression and negative symptoms of schizophrenia.
+For example, while our product Vraylar was recently approved to treat bipolar depression, we continue to make major investments to study Vraylar for other mental health conditions where it may help people, including major depressive disorder.
 There is no guarantee that any of those studies will yield new approved treatment options for patients.
 That is the risk we take when we invest hundreds of millions of dollars to develop medicines.
 But for us, it is still a risk worth taking.
 As important, it is our responsibility as part of the social contract with people who are hoping for a better, healthier life.